 Does Northwest Passage have access to psychiatric services?

 Northwest Passage has a full-time board-certified Psychiatric Nurse Practitioner available to meet with the children and cater to their unique psychiatric needs at all times.

 What is a Neuropsychologist?

 Neuropsychologists are Clinical Psychologists with expertise in the relationships between brain function and behavior.
-A Neuropsychologist acquires specific expertise only through completion of a post-doctoral fellowship in Neuropsychology.
+A Neuropsychologist acquires specific expertise only through the completion of a post-doctoral fellowship in Neuropsychology.
 While some Psychologists may use individual measures common in neuropsychological evaluation, only someone who has completed this specialized fellowship in neuropsychology will have the expertise to truly understand and assess how the individual’s brain works and the impact this has on their personality, emotions, and behavior.
 Our Neuropsychologists have all completed this formal post-doctoral fellowship.

 The expertise applied by our Neuropsychologists allows them to comprehensively address the complex needs of children in a way that other Clinical Psychologists cannot.
 By determining a child’s strengths and weaknesses, we identify roadblocks that are preventing a child from reaching their potential.
-In addition to evaluating a client’s cognitive abilities and personality, our Neuropsychologists can address questions of memory, language, executive skills (problem solving), visual-perceptual skills, fine motor skills, attention, concentration, comprehension and academic abilities.
+In addition to evaluating a client’s cognitive abilities and personality, our Neuropsychologists can address questions of memory, language, executive skills (problem-solving), visual-perceptual skills, fine motor skills, attention, concentration, comprehension, and academic abilities.

-Our Neuropsychologists can also go far beyond assessment for the most common mental health challenges and make assessments for specialized disorders such as Fetal Alcohol Syndrome, Traumatic Brain Injury, Seizure Disorders, and Pervasive Developmental Disorder / Autism.
+Our Neuropsychologists can also go far beyond assessment for the most common mental health challenges and make assessments for specialized disorders such as Fetal Alcohol Syndrome, Traumatic Brain Injury, Seizure Disorders, and Pervasive Developmental Disorder/Autism.